yesskenn/yesskenn.github.io/README.md

 - Project case studies with design and development context
 - Content management through Markdown
 - Public deployment for sharing and review

 ## Built With

 - Built with Astro + Tailwind CSS
-- Monolume theme
+- Based on Monolume theme
 - HTML
 - CSS
 - Markdown